sahilrajput03/sahilrajput03/README.md

 })
 ```

-If you are using it for simple pupose you can do it like:
+If you are using it general case i.e., STATIC PORT value, you can do it like:

 ```js
 // @ts-nocheck